howardt12345/website-v3/public/content/projects/360AudioSpectrum.md

 showInProjects: true
 ---

 Program to create and 360 audio spectrum videos in Unity.
-I once created such videos to post on YouTube back in 2016, and has sought to recreate those videos through this project.
+I once created such videos to post on YouTube back in 2016, and have sought to recreate those videos through this project.